-In the CBCCF System of Care the Case Management Agency Program Director chairs the CTS.
-The primary reason for assigning this responsibility to the CMAPD is to provide utilization and quality oversight in the process.
-The CMAPD has a primary responsibility of ensuring that the service level requested is appropriate (is the current and pending safety of child clearly identified and does it match the proposed service level), is the safety plan in place appropriate, and is there a need for care precaution or behavior management plan?
+In the CBCCF System of Care the Case Management Agency Program Director or CBCCF Operations Manager chairs the CTS.
+The primary reason for assigning this responsibility to the CMA PD is to provide quality oversight in the CTS process.
+The CMAPD has a primary responsibility of ensuring that the service level requested is appropriate (that the current and pending safety of child is clearly identified and matches the proposed service level), the safety plan in place is appropriate, and to determine if there a need for a care precaution or behavior management plan.
 The CMAPD can authorize services needed that may result in timely decision making regarding the services a child needs, preventing removal or timely reunification when conditions for return are met.
 The CMAPD can assist the CPI with determining if expedited TPR should be considered and assisting the DCMS with identifying cases where concurrent case planning should be utilized.
 The signature of the CMAPD on the CTS form qualifies as their approval of the appropriateness of the level of intervention and the safety plan.

 "Family Service Teams" (FST) are individuals who meet regularly (at a minimum of every 90 days) for the purpose of coordinating services to the family, discussing case plan progress and evaluating the appropriateness of the identified permanency goal and placement setting if the child is in out-of-home care.
-The team includes the family, caregiver of child, case manager, dependency case management supervisor, service providers engaged with child or family, Guardian ad Litem, Child Legal Services, attorney for parents, CBCCF Permanency Specialist/Program Staff or county Executive Director; and any other party the family identifies as a support.
+The team includes the parents, caregiver of child, case manager, dependency case management supervisor, service providers engaged with child or family, Guardian ad Litem, Child Legal Services, attorney for parents, CBCCF Permanency Specialist/Program Staff or County Executive Director; and any other party the family identifies as a support.
 The FST's are required to be convened in all cases where the child is in an out-of-home placement setting and continues to be convened until the child is returned home, an adoption finalization occurs, or the child reaches the age of majority, whichever occurs first.
 Youth Transition Team Meetings may substitute for the FST when the child has a permanency goal other than reunification and is age 16.5+.